tmonk/rbkc-parking-monitor/README.md

 ### Dashboard

+The integration **automatically adds** the dashboard to your `configuration.yaml` when installed!

-A dashboard is **automatically registered** when you install the integration.
+When you install the integration, it will:
+1. ✅ Add a package reference to your `configuration.yaml`
+2. ✅ Create a backup at `configuration.yaml.backup`
+3. ✅ Show a notification to restart Home Assistant

-After installation, look for **"Parking Monitor"** (car icon) in your sidebar.
-The dashboard includes:
+After restarting, the **"Parking Monitor"** dashboard appears in your sidebar with a car icon.

+**Dashboard Features:**
 - **Status Cards**: Visual alerts for active/upcoming suspensions
 - **Interactive Map**: Shows your car and nearby suspension locations
 - **Suspension List**: All active and upcoming suspensions borough-wide
-- **Configuration Link**: Quick access to update your car location

-If the dashboard doesn't appear in the sidebar after installation:
-1. Restart Home Assistant
-2. Check Settings → Devices & Services → RBKC Parking Monitor
-3. Check Home Assistant logs for dashboard registration errors
+**Note:** The integration safely modifies your configuration.yaml using ruamel.yaml to preserve formatting and comments.
+A backup is always created before making changes.

 ### Notifications